Electric Vehicle Basics

-There are three different types of electric cars designed to meet different driving needs.
+There are three different types of electric vehicles designed to meet different driving needs.
 They are all-electric, plug-in hybrid electric and fuel cell electric.

-All-electric cars (commonly referred to as EVs or BEVs) don’t use gasoline, and instead have a large battery that powers one or more electric motors.
-Currently, battery-electrics have a driving range of 80 to more than 300 miles, with ranges increasing as new models are introduced.
-In addition to driving past the gas station, battery-electrics don’t require much maintenance (such as oil changes, smog checks, spark plug changes and replacing a catalytic converter or various other parts that wear out and break down) compared to gas cars.
+All-electric vehicles (commonly referred to as EVs or BEVs) don’t use gasoline, and instead have a large battery that powers one or more electric motors.
+Currently, all-electric vehicles have a driving range of 80 to more than 300 miles, with ranges increasing as new models are introduced.
+In addition to driving past the gas station, all-electric vehicles don’t require much maintenance (such as oil changes, smog checks, spark plug changes and replacing a catalytic converter or various other parts that wear out and break down) compared to gas cars.

-All-electric cars can be charged at home using standard 120-volt or 240-volt house plugs, or away from home at public or workplace charging stations.
-One benefit of battery-electric cars over plug-in hybrids is the capability to use DC fast chargers, which provide more than 100 miles of range in 30 minutes.
+All-electric vehicles can be charged at home using standard 120-volt or 240-volt house plugs, or away from home at public or workplace charging stations.
+One benefit of all-electric vehicles over plug-in hybrids is the capability to use DC fast chargers, which provide more than 100 miles of range in 30 minutes.

 Because most Californians commute less than 30 miles, most plug-in hybrid electric driving can be done in electric-only mode.

-Fuel cell electric cars (commonly referred to as a FCEVs) run on electricity, but do so differently than all-electric cars or plug-in hybrids.
+Fuel cell electric vehicles (commonly referred to as a FCEVs) run on electricity, but do so differently than all-electric vehicles or plug-in hybrids.
 Its power system is composed of numerous cells combined into a stack that chemically combine hydrogen gas from the car’s tank and oxygen from the air to produce electricity.

 Fuel cells have a driving range of 300-400 miles on a single tank and can be refueled in about five minutes at hydrogen fueling stations, which are becoming more common in California.